zhangyuang/node-ffi-rs/README.md

   // freeResultMemory: true, // whether or not need to free the result of return value memory automatically, default is false }) equal(r, a + b)
-// release library memory when you're not using it. close('libsum')
+// Release library memory when you're not using it. close('libsum')

-// use define function to define a function signature const res = define({
+// Use define function to define a function signature const res = define({
   sum: {
     library: "libsum",